FirstRootInc/core-docs-bootstrap/docs/pbcycle.md

 ### createPbCycle

-Using this mutation creates a valid object, which can later be edited:
+By using this mutation a valid object is created; Which can later be edited.

 ```python
 from datetime import datetime, timezone, timedelta